Nigel Martyn

-Antony Nigel Martyn (born 11 August 1966) is an English football coach and former professional footballer who played as a goalkeeper.
-He is the goalkeeper coach of Mirandés.
+Antony Nigel Martyn (born 11 August 1966) is an English former professional footballer player who played as a goalkeeper.

 He notably played in the Premier League for Crystal Palace, Leeds United and Everton, having initially played in the Football League with Bristol Rovers.
 His move to Palace saw him become the first £1 million goalkeeper in British football and was a member of the Palace side that lost the 1990 Cup Final and won the Full Members Cup in 1991.
 An ankle injury forced him to retire in 2006.
 He won 23 England caps between 1992 and 2002 and was a member of the national squad at four major tournaments.

 Following retirement, Martyn briefly held a role as goalkeeping coach for Bradford City but has not returned to the sport since 2009.

 Club career

 Early career

 Martyn started his career as a midfielder until invited to play as a goalkeeper for his brother's works team when he was 17.
 He started by playing amateur football for Cornish sides Heavy Transport FC, Bugle and St Blazey while working in a plastics factory and for a coal merchant, before beginning his professional career with Bristol Rovers in 1987 after apparently having been "spotted" by Rovers' tea lady Vi Harris, whilst she was on holiday.